 A: Brokers and nominees who have record ownership of shares held in "street name" (i.e., for account holders who are the beneficial owners of the shares) have the discretion to vote such shares on routine matters, but not on other matters.
-Brokers and nominees will have discretionary authority to vote on the Auditor Ratification Proposal but will not have discretionary authority to vote on the election of directors or the Say-On-Pay Resolution.
+Brokers and nominees will have discretionary authority to vote on the ratification of auditors but will not have discretionary authority to vote on the election of directors or any of the other proposals described in this Proxy Statement.
 Please provide voting instructions to your broker or nominee so your vote can be counted.